doocs/leetcode/solution/0100-0199/0184.Department Highest Salary/README.md

 WITH
     T AS (
         SELECT
-            *,
+            d.name AS department,
+            e.name AS employee,
+            salary,
             rank() OVER (
-                PARTITION BY departmentId
+                PARTITION BY d.name
                 ORDER BY salary DESC
             ) AS rk
+        FROM
-        FROM Employee
+            Employee AS e
+            JOIN Department AS d ON e.departmentId = d.id
     )
-SELECT d.name AS Department, t.name AS Employee, salary AS Salary FROM
+SELECT department, employee, salary
-    T AS t
+FROM T
-    JOIN Department AS d ON t.departmentId = d.id
 WHERE rk = 1;
 ```